Un gallo con muchos huevos: Animation

 The film was animated entirely in computer animation with stereoscopic 3D, in contrast to past entries which were 2D animated.
 It was made under the working title, Una película con mas huevos y un gallo ("A film with more eggs and a rooster").
-Producer Ignacio Casares said the film was made with the use of Autodesk software, including and Shotgun and Maya, for the majority of the film's production.
-“Autodesk was our first choice from the beginning, [as] they offered us the right tools, at the right price.
-Maya is considered the most popular animation program in the industry,” said Casares.
+The film was made with the use of Autodesk softwares like Shotgun and Maya.

 The transition to the CG format was an entirely new approach back then, as there were no animated films of the format produced in the Mexican cinema industry at the time of development.
 This was proven to be a challenge, to which the filmmakers called it "very difficult" and "a path of trial and error".
 Fellow co-director and writer Gabriel Riva Palacio Alatriste, Rodolfo's brother, stated that the film was designed for an "international" outreach.
 During development, Gabriel spoke with a DreamWorks Animation representative who was visiting Mexico at the time, and later brought him to the Huevocartoon studio.
 Gabriel has mentioned about the representative's doubtfulness of the film's intended quality, considering its country's quality.